 Problem determination

-This section describes:

-- Messages that report CICS recovery actions - · Examples of how to resolve in-doubt and resynchronization failures, which demonstrate how to use some of the commands previously discussed.
+This section describes messages that report CICS recovery actions, and gives examples of how to resolve indoubt and resynchronization failures.
+The examples demonstrate how to use some of the commands previously discussed.

 Messages that report CICS recovery actions